romland/itemLens/README.md

 I am no fan of data-entry, so adding new products/items should be as automated as possible (using any device).
 Most of the effort of making this app went into creating a pleasant and fast work-flow.
-To achieve this, itemLens optionally uses various tools like object classification, OCR, background removal, and language models under the hood.
+To achieve this, Troves optionally uses various tools like object classification, OCR, background removal, and language models under the hood.

 [1]: There's also a primal satisfaction in simply admiring my stuff; swimming through a hoard of tools, books, and components like Scrooge McDuck.
 This is the digital equivalent: inspect and appreciate your sh*t without having to drag 20 boxes out of the attic.